availproject/avail-light/src/api/v2/README.md

 - **app_data** - range of blocks with app data retrieved and verified
 - **historical_sync** - state for historical blocks syncing up to configured block (omitted if historical sync is not configured)

+Blocks without data transactions, or blocks that fails to commit to the data, are considered incomplete and commitments will be empty.
+Ranges of **available** and **app_data** blocks can contain **incomplete** blocks.

 ### Historical sync

 - **synced** - `true` if there are no historical blocks left to sync